Pranav-Sharma20/Scalar-Bootcamp-app/README.md

 # Scalar-Bootcamp-app

-This is a demo flask app
+This is a demo flask app!